-Climate change is turning the lives of farmers upside-down.
+Climate change is turning the lives of farmers upside down.
 Drastically different weather patterns, shorter growing seasons, droughts, and pests pose daunting problems for smallholder farmers around the world—especially in the tropics—and could eventually lead to the disappearance of some of our favorite foods.
-Since those who depend on the land for their livelihoods are often the most vulnerable to the effects of climate change, working with farmers to build climate resilience is critically important for global food security.
+Since those who depend on the land for their livelihoods are often the most vulnerable to the effects of climate change, training farmers in climate-smart agriculture techniques is critically important for global food security.

 Here are some of the strategies we focus on in our climate-smart farming trainings:

 Access to freshwater is vital to any farm.
 Since agriculture consumes roughly 70 percent of the world’s freshwater, water conservation is an urgent need in areas where water is becoming increasingly scarce.
 Through our training and certification programs, the Rainforest Alliance emphasizes water conservation practices such as planting a buffer of trees and bushes along streams and rivers to prevent erosion and contamination from crop runoff.
 We also train farmers to treat wastewater caused by crop processing before it is released back into waterways.
-The wastewater treatment system in this video, constructed for a Rainforest Alliance Certified™ coffee cooperative by our trainer in Rwanda, demonstrates how responsible water practices support the health and well-being of communities.
+The wastewater treatment system in this video, built for a Rainforest Alliance Certified™ coffee cooperative by our staff in Rwanda, demonstrates how responsible water use supports the health and well-being of communities.

-Composting organic matter keeps soils rich in nutrients and more resilient to conditions like droughts brought on by climate change.
-Composting also reduces or eliminates the need for chemical fertilizers, which can contaminate rivers and streams through runoff.
+Composting organic matter keeps soils rich in nutrients and more resilient to climate change impacts like droughts.
+Composting also reduces or eliminates the need for chemical fertilizers, which can contaminate rivers and streams.
 Compost can be made of any number of materials, including food waste and plants, which means it can help farmers cut down on waste.
-Healthy soil leads to more abundant crop yields—Rainforest Alliance Certified farms regularly report yields that are 1.5 to 2 times higher than non-certified farms—thereby reducing pressure on farmers to expand their growing area (and release more greenhouse gases into the atmosphere) by cutting down trees.
+Healthy soil leads to more abundant crop yields—Rainforest Alliance Certified farms regularly report yields that are 1.5 to 2 times higher than non-certified farms—thereby reducing pressure on farmers to expand their growing area (and generate more emissions) by cutting down trees.

 Organic fertilizers encourage crop growth without introducing potentially harmful chemicals to farmers, soil, plant life, wildlife, and water.
-The result is richer soil and crops that are more resilient to adverse climatic conditions.
-Rainforest Alliance trainers in the Lampung province of Sumatra, Indonesia teach local coffee farmers how to make an organic liquid fertilizer made of compost, animal manure, and other organic materials.
-Similar to composting, ingredients in organic fertilizers can utilize matter that would otherwise be considered waste and sometimes is actual digestive waste.
+The result is richer soil and crops that are more resilient to climate impacts.
+Rainforest Alliance trainers in the Lampung province of Sumatra, Indonesia, teach local coffee farmers how to make an organic liquid fertilizer made of compost, animal manure, and other organic materials.
+Similar to composting, ingredients in organic fertilizers can utilize matter that would otherwise be considered waste.

 Integrated Pest Management

-Climate change can destroy the habitats of many creatures, thus disrupting the food chain and leaving destructive pests to wreak havoc on crops.
-Instead of using harsh agrochemicals that threaten the health of the entire ecosystem, integrated pest management involves using as many preventive and natural methods as possible (such as introducing natural enemies to the targeted pest).
+Instead of using harsh pesticides and herbicides that threaten the health of the entire ecosystem, integrated pest management involves using as many preventive and natural methods as possible (such as introducing natural enemies to the targeted pest).
 Agrochemicals are used in small quantities, and only as a last resort.
 The UK branch of the Pesticide Action Network evaluated agricultural certification bodies and gave the Rainforest Alliance top honors and a citation for having the most detailed health protection requirements for pesticide use.